 Visit historic Dawson City and relive the heady days of the Klondike Gold Rush.
 The lure of the Klondike drew thousands of young men―and some determined women―with the glint of gold in their eyes to Dawson City.
 Entrepreneurs keen to turn a dollar erected hastily constructed buildings with elaborate false fronts.
 Horses trotted through the muddy streets and dancehall tunes filled the air.
 Dawson City became a bustling commercial centre at the turn of the century, and for a time was the largest city north of San Francisco and west of Winnipeg.

-Walk among the carefully restored buildings with costumed interpreters and feel like you're stepping back in time.
-Visit the Dawson City Visitor Information Centre on Front Street, take a walking tour with Parks Canada, explore the Dawson City Museum and Dänojà Zho Cultural Centre.
-During the Gold Rush, Dawson was home to a wide assortment of casinos, beer halls and brothels—try your hand at blackjack, sample the infamous Sourtoe Cocktail, or take in a show at Diamond Tooth Gerties gambling hall.
+Walk among the carefully restored buildings with costumed interpreters and feel like you’re stepping back in time.
+Visit the Dawson City Museum, Dawson City Visitor Information Centre on Front Street, take a walking tour with Parks Canada, explore Dawson City Museum and Dänojà Zho Cultural Centre.
+During the Gold Rush, Dawson was home to a wide assortment of casinos, beer halls and brothels—try your hand at blackjack or take in a show at Diamond Tooth Gerties gambling hall.
 First Nations cultural experiences and wilderness adventures are an important part of the Klondike experience.
 Dawson City is a convenient base from which to explore the Dempster Highway to Tombstone Park, the Arctic Circle and North Yukon, and across the Yukon River to the Top of the World Highway.